Rearrangement Invariant Orthogonal Sums in Krein Spaces. II: Convergence of nets of projections

-There is an even more general notion of projection on \krein spaces which allows for unbounded operators or even linear relations; see \cite{BHdS} and~\cite{Arias-etal2023}.
+There is an even more general notion of projection on \krein spaces allowing for unbounded operators or even linear relations; see \cite{BHdS} and~\cite{Arias-etal2023}.
 While interesting in the context of quasi-pseudo-regular spaces, it is not addressed here.

 \begin{lemma}[\!\!{\cite[p.~481]{DS-I}}] Let $P_1,P_2\in\lh$ be projections, and set $\cM_j=\ran P_j$ and $\cN_j=\ker P_j$, $j=1,2$.
 Then \begin{itemize} \item[(1)] $\cM_1\subseteq\cM_2$ if and only if $P_2P_1=P_1$; \item[(2)] $\cM_1\subseteq\cM_2$ and $\cN_1\supseteq\cN_2$ if and only if $P_2P_1=P_1P_2=P_1$. \end{itemize} \end{lemma}